Women in 1950s Spain: Period overview

 The 1940s and 1950s were a dark period in Spanish history, where the country was still recovering from the effects of the Spanish Civil War.
 The economy was poor and people suffered a huge number of deprivations as a result of the loss of life and the repressive nature of the regime which sought to vanquish any and all remaining Republican support by going after anyone who had been affiliated with or expressed any sympathies towards the Second Republic.

 Internal Spanish female migrants found life in Spain difficult in this period as Francoist policy dictated they remain in the home.
-Unlike their husbands who could new develop social connections through outside employment, immigrant women were isolated having left behind their social networks in their home countries.
+Unlike their husbands who could now develop social connections through outside employment, immigrant women were isolated, having left behind their social networks in their home countries.

-Until the mid-1950s, Spain was crippled by an economic crisis coupled with a government imposed repressive society and culture that demanded uniformity and compliance.
+Until the mid-1950s, Spain was crippled by an economic crisis coupled with a government-imposed repressive society and culture that demanded uniformity and compliance.
 Starting in the 1950s, Spain started adopting a more consumerist economy.
-This would continue on into the 1960s and would play a role in introducing Spanish women to the new modern Western woman.
-This introduction would result in the eschewing of the concept of Catholic womanhood.
+This would continue on into the 1960s and would play a role in introducing Spanish women to the new modern Western woman, eschewing of the concept of Catholic womanhood.
 The 1950s saw mass migration of people from the countryside to the city.
 The regime began to adapt their ideology to deal with this new urban reality.
 Many women made such moves with the hope that they could be more anonymous and avoid accusations of being collaborators with the Republicans.

-Starting in the 1950s, foreign movies shown in Spain presented women as fully autonomous.
-This image conflicted with the state-presented image of the ideal Spanish women, which demanded women surrender agency to their husbands and fathers and become wives and mothers.
-These movies also served to bring Spanish women out of their international isolation.
+Starting in the 1950s, foreign films shown in Spain presented women as fully autonomous.
+This image conflicted with the state-presented image of the ideal Spanish woman, which demanded women surrender agency to their husbands and fathers and become wives and mothers.
+These films also served to bring Spanish women out of their international isolation.
 They also helped to feed a Spanish consumerist culture that challenged the regime.

 During the 1950s, tourists started to visit Spanish beaches en masse.
-They wore mini-skirts and bikinis, and played an important role in changing Spanish perceptions of revealing clothes and that they did not signify a woman was a prostitute.
+Their attire of mini skirts and bikinis shifted Spanish cultural perceptions of revealing clothes, and these garments became more socially acceptable.

 The 1950s saw a decrease of the importance of the Women's Section of Falange (Sección Femenina) as their role in shoring up the economy and producing propaganda for national unity were less needed.
 In response, it switched to become more clearly a social welfare arm of the state.
 The organization lost much of its political influence and position within the Francoist structure.
 Its survival was largely dependent on their involvement in education and the fact that no other organization offered women of this period the same level of opportunities.
 Pilar Primo de Rivera was viewed by many inside the regime as a critical player in successfully encouraging Franco to relax restrictions for women during the 1950s and 1960s.